kholia/passe-partout/README.md

 Tested to work with:
 * sshd and ssh-agent (from OpenSSH 7.4p1 running on Fedora 24)
 * sshd and ssh-agent (from OpenSSH 6.1)
+* ssh-agent running on macOS Sierra (System Integrity Protection needs to be turned off)
 * Apache httpd 2.2.23
 * Nginx 1.2.6
 * Node.js v0.8.15